Pray the Rosary

 The Rosary is a Marian prayer that depicts the Biblical life of Jesus.
 In fact.
 Pope St John Paul II called the Rosary a “compendium of the Gospel message” in his Apostolic Letter ‘Rosarium Virginis Mariae’.
-The 5 Mysteries of Light or the Luminous Mysteries were added to the traditional Joyful, Sorrowful, and Glorious Mysteries with the publication of this Apostolic Letter.
-He also states that “Mary constantly sets before the faithful the mysteries of her Son, with the desire that the contemplation of those mysteries will release all their saving power.
+The Five Mysteries of Light or the Luminous Mysteries were added to the traditional Joyful, Sorrowful, and Glorious Mysteries with the publication of this Apostolic Letter.
+St John Paul II also states that: “Mary constantly sets before the faithful the mysteries of her Son, with the desire that the contemplation of those mysteries will release all their saving power.
 In the recitation of the Rosary, the Christian community enters into contact with the memories and the contemplative gaze of Mary.”

 The Rosary was once thought to originate from the ancient prayer beads of the Middle East and Asia, although those beads largely have 33 beads.
 Others point to the prayer beads of the monks that were used to count the 150 Psalms.
 But it was St. Dominic in 1208 who began to spread devotion to the Rosary.

 The newer Mysteries of Light, or the Luminous Mysteries, form the fourth group of the Mysteries of the Rosary.
 Looking at the life of Jesus, the Mysteries of Light fall between the Joyful and Sorrowful mysteries.
 Pope John Paul II suggested in his Letter to move the second meditation of the Joyful mysteries to Saturday and to pray the Mysteries of Light on Thursday, but he respected the “rightful freedom in personal and community prayer.”

 The Prayers of The Rosary

 In the name of the Father, + and of the Son, and of the Holy Spirit.
 Amen.

 I believe in God, the Father Almighty, Creator of Heaven and earth.